KATRIN-Experiment/Kassiopeia/README.md

             > cd build

     1.5.
 Consider setting important environmental variables now.
-        Selecting a specific compile to be configured by CMake is done for example by
+        Selecting a specific compiler to be configured by CMake is done for example by
             > export CXX=clang++
             > export CC=clang
         to use the Clang/LLVM compiler, or